 The lender makes payments to the borrower based on a percentage of accumulated home equity.

 When the borrower dies, sells the home or permanently moves out.

 Seniors age 62 or older who own homes outright or have small mortgages.
 The home must be your primary residence, and you cannot be delinquent on any federal debts.

-For any reason.
-Retirees typically use cash to supplement income, pay health care expenses, retire debt or finance home improvements.
+The money can be used for any reason.
+Retirees typically use cash to supplement income, pay health care expenses, retire debt, or finance home improvements.

 You will never owe more than the value of your home in a reverse mortgage loan, regardless of how much you borrow.
 And if the balance is less than your home’s value at the time of repayment, you or your heirs keep the difference.

 A married couple may decide to get a reverse mortgage but leave one spouse off the HECM.
 If the borrowing spouse dies or moves out permanently, a non-borrowing spouse can continue to live in the home if he or she is listed in the HECM documents as such.
 The surviving spouse must maintain the house and pay taxes and insurance if he or she continues to live in the home and will not receive any of the reverse mortgage proceeds.

 Typically, you can take up to 60 percent of your initial principal limit in the first year of your reverse mortgage.
 Also known as your first-year draw limit.
 If the amount you owe on an existing mortgage or other required payments exceeds this amount, you can take out extra money to pay off that loan and associated fees, as well as additional cash of up to 10 percent of your principal limit.

 Several factors determine the amount of money you can get through a reverse mortgage, such as: